victorDeveloper0821/victorDeveloper0821.github.io/content/post/optimize-your-docker-image.en.md

 - Container: An executable process generated from the definition of an Image.

 ## Dockerfile :
 A Dockerfile can effectively define the environment required for developers to run an application.
-It is also necessary to use Docker commands to create a Docker Image from a Dockerfile; thus, the way a Dockerfile is written can also affect the size of the Docker image.
+It is also necessary to use Docker commands to create a Docker Image from a Dockerfile; thus, the way a Dockerfile is written can somehow affect the size of the Docker image.

 The following methods can reduce the size of a Docker image, with Java as an example: